 President Vice President Secretary of State Secretary of the Treasury Secretary of War Other cabinet secretaries...

-When the 1945 death of Franklin Roosevelt made Vice President Harry Truman president, Truman urged placing the Speaker of the House next in line to the vice president.
+When the 1945 death of FDR made Vice President Truman president, Truman urged placing the Speaker of the House next in line to the vice president.
 His reasoning: the Speaker is as an elected representative of his district, as well as the chosen leader of the "elected representatives of the people."1967 --- The 25th Amendment to the Constitution

 Of course, one could make the same argument for the president pro tempore of the Senate.
 Truman's decision may have reflected his strained relations with 78-year-old President Pro Tempore Kenneth McKellar and his warm friendship with 65-year-old House Speaker Sam Rayburn.
 After all, it was in Rayburn's hideaway office, where he had gone for a late afternoon glass of bourbon, that Truman first learned of his own elevation to the presidency.